optimizely/react-sdk/README.md

 # Optimizely React SDK

-This repository houses the React SDK for use with Optimizely Full Stack and Optimizely Rollouts.
+This repository houses the React SDK for use with Optimizely Feature Experimentation and Optimizely Full Stack (legacy).

-Optimizely Full Stack is A/B testing and feature flag management for product development teams.
-Experiment in any application.
-Make every feature on your roadmap an opportunity to learn.
-Learn more at https://www.optimizely.com/platform/full-stack/, or see the [documentation](https://docs.developers.optimizely.com/full-stack/docs).
+Optimizely Feature Experimentation is an A/B testing and feature management tool for product development teams that enables you to experiment at every step.
+Using Optimizely Feature Experimentation allows for every feature on your roadmap to be an opportunity to discover hidden insights.
+Learn more at [Optimizely.com](https://www.optimizely.com/products/experiment/feature-experimentation/), or see the [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).

-Optimizely Rollouts is free feature flags for development teams.
-Easily roll out and roll back features in any application without code deploys.
-Mitigate risk for every feature on your roadmap.
-Learn more at https://www.optimizely.com/rollouts/, or see the [documentation](https://docs.developers.optimizely.com/rollouts/docs).
+Optimizely Rollouts is [free feature flags](https://www.optimizely.com/free-feature-flagging/) for development teams.
+You can easily roll out and roll back features in any application without code deploys, mitigating risk for every feature on your roadmap.

+## Get Started

+Refer to the [React SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-react-sdk) for detailed instructions on getting started with using the SDK.

 ### Features